margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the walkin in the city
 * Grateful for the people I met socializing with Black people and form interracial relationships
 * Grateful for a new era
+* Grateful for a line of gflags
+* Grateful for people walking and biking on Memorial day
+* Grateful for freedom from being a slave to other people
+* Grateful to work ethically
+* Grateful for balance in government buildings
+* Grateful for the new playgrounds
+* Grateful for a smile of a stranger and friend on the walking path
+* Grateful for Gospel music

 <br>